Cornwall Council offer a pre-application advice service.

 - correct fee

-Please note we prefer electronic submissions which can be emailed to firstname.lastname@example.org.
-We will send you an email with your reference number and instructions to pay.
+Please note we prefer electronic submissions which can be emailed to email@example.com.

 - save time and money